What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 • Management of end-of-service benefits (gratuity).

-Step 4: Establish Your Accounting & Bookkeeping Foundation
+4. Establish Your Accounting & Bookkeeping Foundation

 Essential Accounting Tasks: